gumidyal/csc207-hw03/README.md

 This repository contains all classes for Assignment 3, including two folders inside the src folder:
 * csc207 folder (contains all classes for implementing TextBlock interface)
 * com folder (containing three folders):
-  * com.mcfarevee.groceries which contains many classes for grocery types
+  * com.mcfarevee.groceries (contains many classes for grocery types)
-  * com.mcfarevee.shopping which contains one class to simulate a shopping cart
+  * com.mcfarevee.shopping (contains one class to simulate a shopping cart)
-  * com.mcfarevee.tests which contains one class whose main method tests all other methods
+  * com.mcfarevee.tests (contains one class whose main method tests all other methods)

 ## Sources:
 * PM's Reading on Object-Oriented Modeling: